Sweet Dreams (La Bouche song): Critical response

 An editor from The Atlanta Journal-Constitution named "Sweet Dreams" a "high-energy hit".
 Michael Saunders from The Boston Globe praised the song as "glorious" and "effervescent".
 Gil L. Robertson IV from Cash Box magazine named it a standout track of the Sweet Dreams album.
 A Los Angeles Daily News reviewer considered it "energetic".
 Simon Price from Melody Maker felt the "scarily consistent" La Bouche "rok da house once again in reliably techno-tronic style."
 Pan-European magazine Music & Media remarked that the added value of this "throbbing piece of Euro dance is Melanie Thornton's massive vocals, which definitely set the track apart from most of her competition."
 Music & Media editor María Jímenez described it as "a high energy track with a pumped up familiar German techno sound and a little club hysteria," adding that it is "a prime candidate for crossing over."

 Alan Jones from Music Week declared the song as "pulsating pop/hi-NRG with some refreshing bursts of guitar" and "yet another Euro-invader that is sure to score here."
 On the 1996 UK re-release, he added that its "throbbing, melodic Eurodance not too far removed from some of Snap's early work, it is hugely commercial.
 You have been warned."
 David Quantick from NME said, "Eurotrash but very nice with it.
 Better than Suede.
 No really.
 Well, the lyrics are, anyway."
 James Hamilton from Record Mirror named it a "routine Snap/Culture Beat-type (and Eurythmics influenced) Euro hit" in his weekly dance column.
 People magazine noted that the track "underscore buoyant vocals with dark minor-key arrangements".
 A reviewer from Richmond Times-Dispatch commented, "I am insanely jealous of the lead female vocal, Melanie Thornton.
 She has a wonderful, flexible voice."

 Airplay

-"Sweet Dreams" peaked at the top of the European Dance Radio Chart in September 1994.
-On the EDRC's year-end chart, the single also ended up as number one, becoming the most played dance song on European radio that year.
-On the European airplay chart Border Breakers by Music & Media, "Sweet Dreams" entered at number 19 on 25 June 1994 due to crossover airplay in Southern Europe.
+"Sweet Dreams" reached the number-one position on the European Dance Radio Chart in September 1994.
+On its year-end chart, it also ended up as number one, becoming the most played dance song on European radio that year.
+On the European Hit Radio chart, "Sweet Dreams" reached number 40 in the beginning of November 1994.
+And on the European airplay chart Border Breakers, the song entered at number 19 on 25 June 1994 due to crossover airplay in Southern Europe.
 It peaked at number five on 3 September 1994.